andreramosdev/poc-lambdas-aws-serverless/README.md

 Install npm and serverless package: npm install serverless

-## Deploying the app on AWS with serverless:
+## Deploying the app on AWS with serverless

 1. run 'serverless deploy' on command line
 It will prompt for AWS secrets in case if you havent configured.
 Please, refer to https://www.serverless.com/framework/docs/providers/aws/guide/credentials